 Insert the two stainless steel pins on the top of the harness into the two sockets on the top of the chassis and secure with the two supplied 'R' clips.
 Next, making sure the harness risers are not twisted, insert the stainless steel hang bars into the sockets on the chassis and secure with the quick release pip pins provided.
-Lastly fit the lower harness buckles to the quick release fittings located at the front base of the chassis.
+Lastly fit the lower harness strap onto the fixing points either side of the chassis.
+These straps have a sewn loop that pushes over the fixing points to secure them.